 We work with poets, authors, musicians, composers and educators from Dublin and around the world, bringing quality arts programming to Irish audiences.
-Our ongoing initiative, the Performing Poetry Project, is in its third year.
+Our ongoing initiative, the Performing Poetry Project, is in its fourth year.
 Keep up to date and don't miss opportunities for the best literary and musical work in Dublin.
 NDP also aims to bring our work overseas, presenting readings, performances, exhibitions and lectures around the world.

 We are proud to exhibit our limited edition book, Imagines, at this year's Dublin Art Book Fair.